marwanElmohr/flex-assessment/README.md

 ## Extension Points

-- Add pagination or additional filters to `/api/reviews/hostaway`.
+- Add pagination or additional filters to fetchReviews.
 - Introduce authentication/authorization for approval actions if moving beyond a demo.

 ## Google Reviews (Exploration Findings)